Cacti/documentation/Settings-Data.md

 - **Proxy Server** - The secondary Proxy server IP or DNS name.

-- **Proxy Port Numer** - The port number on the secondary RRD Proxy to talk to.
+- **Proxy Port Number** - The port number on the secondary RRD Proxy to talk to.

 - **RSA Fingerprint** - The fingerprint of the current public RSA